clirdlf/ndsa.org/meetings.md

 ### Register
 Registration is open!
 Be among the first to secure a ticket and start planning for yet another memorable event.
 Please click [here](https://www.conftool.pro/dlf2018/) to register.

+The registration rate is $200, which includes continental breakfast, hot lunch, coffee breaks, and a reception.
+A limited number of reduced rate tickets ($150) will be available to help ease costs for attendees who are not funded by an institution and are paying completely out-of-pocket.
+Please register at this rate on the honor system if you receive **no outside/institutional support**.

 All 2018 DLF Forum affiliated events (including Digital Preservation 2018) cancellations and requests for refunds must be made in writing.
 Please email your request to forum@diglib.org.
 A full refund minus a $25 service fee is available until September 21.
 No refunds will be available starting October 1.

 ### Keynote: Snowden Becker